WebOrigami/docs/src/content/builtins/@group.md

   <figcaption>Grouped by genre</figcaption>
 </div>

-A common use for `@group` comes up anywhere content is tagged.
+A common use for `group` comes up anywhere content is tagged.
 For example, a blog with posts that can have multiple tags may want to offer a `/tags` area showing blog posts grouped by tag.